datarobot-oss/terraform-aws-dr-infra/README.md

 - `nvidia_device_plugin` to install the `nvidia-device-plugin` helm chart

 #### Description
-Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `https://nvidia.github.io/k8s-device-plugin/nvidia-device-plugin` helm chart into the `nvidia-device-plugin` namespace.
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `nvidia-device-plugin` helm chart from the `https://nvidia.github.io/k8s-device-plugin` repo into the `nvidia-device-plugin` namespace.

 This helm chart is used to expose GPU resources on nodes intended for GPU workloads such as the default `gpu` node group.

+#### IAM Policy
+Not required

+### Helm Chart - metrics-server
+#### Toggle
+- `metrics_server` to install the `metrics-server` helm chart

+#### Description
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `metrics-server` helm chart from the `https://kubernetes-sigs.github.io/metrics-server` repo into the `metrics-server` namespace.

+This helm chart is used to expose CPU and memory metrics to the Kubernetes cluster.

 #### IAM Policy
 Not required

 ### Comprehensive IAM Policy